jeremy-shannon/jeremy-shannon.github.io/_posts/2017-01-13-udacity-sdcnd-traffic-sign-classifier.md

 Rather than just show the predicted class number for each sign, I pulled an example from the original dataset.
 Shown are the top three predictions and (in parentheses) the certainty of each prediction.

 Wait... a hundred percent?
 Seriously?
 I don't know how this model can be *that* sure of its prediction.
 Granted, I gave it some real softballs, there.
 But still, I would have expected them all to be in the 75-90% range.
-Whatever!
-I'll take it!
-Good job... model.
+Whatever - I'll take it!
+Good job, model!

 At this point there are still a few things I could experiment with.
 For example, I never ran color images through the model because I was trying to save myself time and processing power in the beginning, but the grayscale performed really well (as Sermanet-LeCun indicated) so I never bothered.
 I never played around much with the jittering parameters, either.
 I could probably think of a dozen different ways to further experiment, but you have to stop somewhere... and I have a "behavioral cloning" project coming up that's got me frothing at the mouth.